santa hat

 Now you’re ready to actually start tagging your pictures.
 This is really just a matter of tagging your chosen tags (I like copy-pasting from a text document) and any other things you can find tags for (style, pose, background elements, camera framing), while removing erroneous tags (This includes the face details you automatically applied if e.g., they are facing away and you can’t see their “bangs”.
 It's generally far easier to remove incorrect tags from a few images than to add correct tags manually to the majority of images).

-The on-site trainer doesn’t actually let you see the full image normally, cropping it to fit in a square box (I am once again asking for CivitAI to fix this), but you can work around this by copy-pasting it into an image editor like (preferably a lightweight one like (Kolour)Paint since you'll be doing it plenty) or, if you didn't zip your pictures and just uploaded them with multiselect/manual dragging each, right click and open in new tab (doing this with images uploaded as part of a zip returns a broken page.
+The on-site trainer doesn’t actually let you see the full image normally, cropping it to fit in a square box (I am once again asking for Civitai to fix this), but you can work around this by copy-pasting it into an image editor (preferably a lightweight one like (Kolour)Paint since you'll be doing it plenty) or, if you didn't zip your pictures and just uploaded them with multiselect/manual dragging each, right click and open in new tab (doing this with images uploaded as part of a zip returns a broken page.
 A bug preventing a workaround to a bug),

 4: Set settings and train data set